In This Article

 - Lead to memory loss and cognitive and emotional deficits

-- Raise the likelihood of more psychosis episodes
+- Raise the likelihood of more psychotic episodes

 - Result in permanent damage to the brain and blood vessels